ivlevAstef/DITranquillity/README.md

 container.register(PetOwner.init) // register PetOwner

-// you can validate you registrations if !container.valid() {
+// you can validate you registrations graph if !container.validate() {
   fatalError("...")
 }